 6.20.2 Avoidance mechanisms for language users

-Follow the guidance contained in ISO/IEC TR 24772-1:2019 subclause 6.20.5.
+Follow the guidance contained in ISO/IEC 24772-1 subclause 6.20.5.

 Do not use identical names unless necessary to reference the correct object.

 Avoid the use of the global and nonlocal specifications because they are generally a bad programming practice for reasons beyond the scope of this annex and because their bypassing of standard scoping rules make the code harder to understand.